Gluten-Free Lemon and Ginger Cake

 FAQS

-• Can you make the cake ahead?
-Absolutely.
 This cake is delicious warm or at room temperature.
-If you want to serve as a dessert with the custard then it's delicious if you warm it up in the microwave first (or in the oven covered in foil so the edges don't get crisp).
+If you want to serve as a dessert with the custard then you can either bake in a serving dish and serve straight from the dish or warm it up in the microwave later.

 Lemon Sultana Cake